 Charles was born in a very bleak era of Irish history as so many of his Irish born fellow soldiers in the 69th were.
-Gortin in 18135 would be a small village-townland in the western Sperrin hills about 10 miles north of the town of Omagh. it has about 350 inhabitants mostly Catholic and the greater percentage poor very poor.
-The local landlord was XXXXXX who ownedthousands of acres including the ground the village was established on,They all paid their rents to him via his dreaded "Agent".
-Not being able to pay the rent had bad consequebces immediate eviction.
-If you owned a doh who perhaps killed a pjeasant on his estate that could mean a fine or jail.
-The landlord also controlld the local militia.
-He was all powerful, a band man to fall foul of.
+Gortin in 1835 would be a small village-townland in the western Sperrin hills about 10 miles north of the town of Omagh. it had about 350 inhabitants mostly Catholic and the greater percentage poor very poor.
+The local landlord of English or Scottish lineage owned most of the land perhaps hundreds of acres including the ground the village of Gortin was established on.
+The Rogers family were probably estate labourers or tenant farmers.
+All paid their rents to him via his dreaded "Agent".
+Not being able to pay the rent had bad consequences, immediate eviction.
+If you as much as killed a pheasant on his estate for food that could mean a fine or jail.
+The landlord also controlled the local militia.
+He was all powerful a bad man to fall foul of.

 Looking at the roster listings of the 69th.
 Pa. it is seen that there are quite a few examples of two brothers serving at the same time in the regiment and a few cases of a father and son serving at the same time.
 However in the case of the McNamaras we see three brothers.
 Most interestingly they all volunteered on the same day 19th.
 Aug.
 1861.
 One wonders just what the motivation for this was.
 I should think that the motivation was either for employment or was it the love of the Union?
 In any case their joining together must have been a very painful exerience for their parents.
 In any case William McNamara as an Irish American, his father being a Cork man would mean he would fit in very well with the native born Irish soldiers